 “Girl-Power” is a continual trending topic on all social media platforms of the day.
 Companies across the country are publicly displaying their efforts to ensure their workplaces are gender neutral – offering men and woman equal career opportunities, equal pay, equal treatment, and equal rights.

-This article is NOT a rant about equality and women’s rights (you can find plenty of that elsewhere).
-This is a PRACTICAL guide on how to be taken seriously as a female business professional.
-Although the following tips can be applicable to men as well, I am focusing this article on a woman’s actions in the workplace.
+This is article is a PRACTICAL guide on how to be taken seriously as a female business professional.
+Although the following tips can be applicable to men as well, this article is focusing on a woman’s actions in the workplace.

 1.)
 Show Confidence

 This was the single-most important step that I implemented in my own life.

 Confidence was not a quality that came naturally to me, so I had to make a serious effort to take the steps to appear more confident.

 Appearing self-assured and poised was a vital step in earning respect and credibility among my peers.